jdiogobc/personal_website/content/home/experience.md

   description = """
   - Main developer and technical artist in the team of 2 that developed Beers and Boomerangs
   - Nominee for Best Game in IGN's Rogue Jam.
-  - Best Internation Indie Game at PGA awards.
+  - Best International Indie Game at PGA awards.
   - Published the game on 5 Platforms (Oculus, Pico, Steam, iQIYI, HTC)
   - Co-Founded the company
   """